ika-rwth-aachen/RoadGeneration/README.rst

 About
 -----

+.. collapse:: Open
+    :open:

+    This section is open by default.

 Simulation is a valuable building block for the verification and validation of automated driving functions (ADF).
 When simulating urban driving scenarios, simulation maps are one important component.
 Often,